+This huge multi-national concert takes place in Paris during the last weekend of August every year.
 Despite its name, this festival actually hosts all kinds of music genres including rock, alternative, indie, hip-hop and pop.

 On a Saturday in mid-August, the little city of Selestat in the northwestern region of Alsace hosts its famous festival of dahlias, a colorful flower in the sunflower family.